samdrew/econometrics-notes/econometrics/understanding-econometrics.md

 &= (n^{-1} Z' X)^{-1} n^{-1} Z' Y
 \end{aligned}$$

-Which contrary to appearances is in fact the same result.
+Which contrary to appearances is in fact the same result. **While this is following the problem set solutions, I am unconvinced that we can pull $\alpha$ out.**

 $$\begin{aligned}
 \hat\beta_{IV} &= (\X' X)^{-1} \X' Y \\